JoaoLaimer/JoaoNotes/01 - Cybersecurity/03 - Penetration Testing/05 - Web Application/IDOR.md

-w`Insecure Direct Object References (IDOR)` vulnerabilities are among the most common web vulnerabilities and can significantly impact the vulnerable web application.
+`Insecure Direct Object References (IDOR)` vulnerabilities are among the most common web vulnerabilities and can significantly impact the vulnerable web application.
 IDOR vulnerabilities occur when a web application exposes a direct reference to an object, like a file or a database resource, which the end-user can directly control to obtain access to other similar objects.
 If any user can access any resource due to the lack of a solid access control system, the system is considered to be vulnerable.

 ## URL Parameters & APIs
 The very first step of exploiting IDOR vulnerabilities is identifying Direct Object References.
 Whenever we receive a specific file or resource, we should study the HTTP requests to look for URL parameters or APIs with an object reference (e.g. `?uid=1` or `?filename=file_1.pdf`).
 These are mostly found in URL parameters or APIs but may also be found in other HTTP headers, like cookies.